gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 This is an automated test for the controller.
 It's bare bones, there's no actual implementation, but it serves as a nice reminder to write the tests!

 Wow, we covered a LOT there!
-Let's take a break and play pong for a bit.
+Let's take a break and play Pong for a bit.